fun-zoological-computing/LearningGitGitHub/lab_assignment2.md

 First, make a local copy of the repository using `git clone`

-Note see USERNAME in command below:
+Note USERNAME must reflect your github username in command below:
 ```
 git clone https://github.com/USERNAME/resistance-safe-houses
 cd resistance-safe-houses